 […] looking back now in 1919, it seems perfectly ludicrous that such a notion should have been entertained, even as a joke, for a single moment, by anyone who understood the Japanese spirit.

 Admittedly this was far in hindsight, when Japan had already grown into a colonizing power on par with the Western ones, but even in his youth he was normally wise enough not to underestimate the Japanese.
 Arguably he was an exception because he learned to appreciate and even love Japan.
 However, the overall approach of the Western powers to Japan was remarkably constrained.
 Yes, they forced their way in with gunboat diplomacy, and they were not questioning whether this was right; they even thought that they were doing Japan a favour by bringing Western civilization to them.
 However, from the beginning the goal was to trade, not outright power over Japan.
-No doubt one reason for this was that Japan would not be easy to subdue; in many other areas the colonizers did not show such restraint.
-Still, they were quite willing to provide all the knowledge and equipment that Japan desired to buy, including weapons and military training.
-In general, Japanese domains had done far worse things between themselves than they were forced to endure from the Western powers.
+No doubt one reason for this was that Japan would not be easy to subdue; in many other parts of the world the colonizers did not show such restraint.
+Still, the Western powers were quite willing to provide all the knowledge and equipment that Japan desired to buy, including weapons and military training.
+In general, Japanese domains had done far worse things between themselves than they had to endure from the Western powers.

-The featured image of this review is from the Project Gutenberg edition of the book.
+The featured image of this review is from the illustrated Project Gutenberg edition of the book.